newrelic/newrelic-unix-monitor/README.md

 # New Relic Unix Monitor
-System-Level Monitoring for AIX, Linux, OSX/MacOS & Solaris/SunOS
+System-Level Monitoring for AIX, HP-UX, Linux, OSX/MacOS & Solaris/SunOS

 ## TL;DR - where's the download link?
 **[Here.](https://github.com/newrelic/newrelic-unix-monitor/releases/latest) If you are just deploying and not compiling it, _please download the release instead of cloning the repo._**